GeoffClements/Vibe/README.md

 - Gapless playback
 - Stop, play, pause and resume
 - Volume control
+- Select output device
+- Choose the name of the player
 - Play some radio streams

 ## What Vibe can't do